-Who better to let us in on where to spot the coolest native Australian animals than Wildlife Ecologist and Explorer Project member Caitlin Weatherstone?
+Who better to let us in on where to spot the coolest native Australian animals than Wildlife Ecologist and Explorer Caitlin?
 Don’t don your khakis just yet!
 You’ve got reading to do.

 Australia is known for its weird and wonderful wildlife.
 But mostly for the deadly stuff.
 We have everything here – from big, flightless birds and kangas that can kick with one swoop, to highly venomous desert snakes that can exterminate in seconds and a myriad of ocean creatures that want to spike, sting, envenomate and bite us.